-What is Pudendal Neuralgia and How Can Pelvic Floor Physical and Occupational Therapy Help?
+What is Pudendal Neuralgia and How Can Pelvic Floor Physical Therapy Help?

 Pudendal Neuralgia (PN) is a condition that can cause chronic pain or numbness along the course of the pudendal nerve, which is the nerve that innervates the pelvic floor.